teraspora/fractagons/README.md

   .
 Take the square root of the value of the pre-transform fn.
   /     Square the value of the pre-transform fn.
   '     Take the square roots of real and imaginary components of the value of the pre-transform fn.
-  #     Square the real and imaginary components of the value of the pre-transform fn.
+  [hash]     Square the real and imaginary components of the value of the pre-transform fn.
   =     Invoke pre-transform.

   MISCELLANEOUS COMMANDS: